 Huacachina Oasis is one of the most attractive sites in Perú.
 In the sixties, Huacachina was one of the most exclusive resorts of the country and at that time houses, hotels and a pier bordering the lagoon were built.
 There is not much to do in the oasis itself more than walking, visiting the lagoon or going to the dunes, so I recommend you spend only 1 or 2 days on your Perú itinerary.

-There are also full day trips tours available from Lima, including the buggy & sandboard tour, lunch transport between Ica-Huacachina.
+There are also full day trips tours available from Lima, including the buggy & sandboard tour, a 2-hour boat tour of the Ballestas Islands and the transport between Ica-Huacachina.

 How much does the buggy and sandboarding tour costs?